helenpastras/card-collector/README.md

 ### Next Steps
 * Light and dark modes for more adaptive play.
 * Additional criteria and details added on cards.
+* Mobile friendly version (enabling even easier image uploads).
     * Upload of images and storage in separate model.
-* Mobile friendly version (enabling even easier image uploads).
+    * Flipping card front & back of the image
+* Public view abd search of all cards in db - view only
+    * Contact/messaging between siged up users with inquiries/questions about cards.